rattrayalex/FluxBone_Example/backbone_and_flux.md

 1. Stores are instantiated Backbone Models or Collections, which have registered a callback with the Dispatcher.
 2. Components *never* directly modify Stores (eg; no `.set()`).
 Instead, components dispatch Actions to the Dispatcher.
-3. Components do bind to query Stores and bind to their events to trigger updates.
+3. Components query Stores and bind to their events to trigger updates.

 Let's look at each piece of that in turn: